The Pass Labs INT-25 Integrated Amplifier Review. The Sweetest Perfection.

 Wolf – Awir Leon.
 The vocal here is so real.
 So in the room with me.
 I heart crackles in the voice, breaths, and with the haunting piano behind the voice it transports you into an ethereal space.
 The deep bass is there, but not making itself known with bloat, rather with power and depth.
 It’s crazy how I hear this with these speakers but the INT-25 brings out the bass of the Heresy IV like nothing else.
 It completes the sound as in many systems these speakers can be thin with the bass.
 It’s the amp and lack of synergy that causes this.
 Here, the INT-25 shows it’s magical synergy with the H4’s.

-I can not recommend this amp enough, especially if you have efficient speakers. if not, you may want to check out the INT-60 or INT-250 but I feel this little 25 is really truly special.
+I can not recommend this amp enough, especially if you have efficient speakers.
+If not, you may want to check out the INT-60 or INT-250 but I feel this little 25 is really truly special.
 This amp even makes the $400 Klipsch RP600’s sound like much more expensive speakers and powers the harder to drive Q Acoustics C300 with ease.
 It is a solid foundation to a high quality two channel system and it is the ONLY solid state piece I have ever heard that sounds a good as the best tube designs that exist.
-A heirloom piece that will last you for life.
-Do know that it is a warm leaning amp so it will fatten up and lean system if the speakers are matched well to the power.
-Speaking of power, the 25 WPC oil rated conservatively.
 This seems and sounds more powerful than the Naim 70 WPC Nova.
 It takes control of the speakers with authority and a solid grip.

 Add in the great warranty, service and heritage of the Pass Labs brand and it’s one of those “once in a lifetime” kind of things.
 It really is that special and not only did it bring me back to my teen years with that body and warmth but it improved on it ten fold.
 The question I now ask myself is…”Why on earth did I wait this long to hear or purchase a Pass Labs amp”?
-This will be my reference to judge other integrated amps when I do reviews.
-It’s that good.
 If you have a local Pass Labs dealer, and are in the market for your last integrated amp ever, I suggest a demo of this INT-25.
 It’s magic.